 The tax bill has directed at helping companies and corporations based in America.
 Aimed at bringing companies and corporations back to America from overseas.

-Who is Positively affected by the Tax Bill
+Who is positively affected by the Tax Bill

 Citrus Growers